scds/github-pages/lessons/lesson4.md

 {: .warning }
 > GitHub does not currently support GitHub Desktop for **Linux** users.
 You will still be able to learn about Markdown, GitHub, and GitHub Pages without using GitHub Desktop.
-If you'd like to learn how to use GitHub with local development, feel free to attend [**our other workshop on git**](https://scds.github.io/dash-webinars/vcgit.html).
+If you'd like to learn how to use GitHub with local development, [**check out our module on git**](https://scds.github.io/dash-webinars/vcgit.html).

 ## Lesson Objectives
 - Clone your GitHub repository to your local machine